zanza00/learn-fp-ts/option/README.md

 For fun let's create the same function.
 An easy way to implement is to check for the array length and return the result based on that.

-At the start of this chapter I said that `Option` is roughly equivalent to `const a: T | undefined` ?
+At the start of this chapter, I said that `Option` is roughly equivalent to `const a: T | undefined`?
 This because `Option` is represented by `O.some<A> | O.none`

-For fun let's implement the function ourself, in input we pass the array and then we return an option.
+For fun let's implement the function ourselves, in input, we pass the array and then we return an option.
 How we can return an Option?
-By returning `some` if the value is present, otherwise `none` .
+By returning `some` if the value is present, otherwise `none`.
 Knowing this we can say that `type Option<A> = Some<A> | None` .

 With `O.some(1)` the `Option` is created with said value, this is a function because the value can change.